Lamar Dodd School of Art: Lamar Dodd School of Art Galleries

-The Dodd Galleries are dedicated to understanding and promoting contemporary art as a tool and catalyst for education.
+The Lamar Dodd School of Art Galleries (or Dodd Galleries) are dedicated to understanding and promoting contemporary art as a tool and catalyst for education.
 The Galleries consist of five exhibition spaces that act as laboratories and testing grounds for innovation located among our classrooms and studios.
 Committed to the idea of art-as-research, the galleries host established and emerging artists, designers, critics, and curators of national and international stature along with interdisciplinary programming designed to question, educate and inspire.
 The mission of the Galleries is to challenge contemporary perceptions of art-making and promote the idea that art is essential to the production of knowledge.
 The Galleries produces rotating exhibitions and events that examine the cultural and social contexts around us, instigates cross-disciplinary dialogues and essential art experiences, and provides a framework for intellectual and creative inquiry.